-7. Create a partition between your bedroom and en-suite with the addition of a stylish glass screen
+9. Create a partition between your bedroom and en-suite with the addition of a stylish glass screen

 A floor–to–ceiling glass screen can make for a stylish option if you're adding an en-suite and are concerned that doing so will compromise natural light within a space.
-Plus, patterned floor tiles, like these London Funk Compass Tiles from The Baked Tile Company, help create flow between the two spaces.
-We have loads of patterned floor tile design ideas over in our gallery so go and take a look if you want to recreate a similar look.
+Plus, patterned floor tiles help create flow between the two spaces.

-8. Choose tiles that complement a space
+10. Choose tiles that complement a space

 Take time to consider a tile scheme that complements your en-suite bathroom – particularly if it's an awkward shape.
-We are obsessed with scalloped tiles at the moment, and they are looking to be a big interior trend for 2020.
-These tiles are the Syren tiles from Topps Tiles.
+We are obsessed with scalloped tiles at the moment!
+We have loads of inspiration for tile patterns and design ideas over in our gallery too so go and take a look if you want to recreate a similar look.

-9. Go colourful and eclectic with a fun wallpaper
+11. Go colourful and eclectic with a fun wallpaper

-10. Embrace a monochrome colour scheme
+12. Embrace a monochrome colour scheme

-11.Choose a small (but statement) freestanding bath
+13.Choose a small (but statement) freestanding bath

 Didn't think your en-suite could fit an elegant freestanding tub?
 Think again.
 There are so many models out there that are made for small spaces.
 Just look at this gorgeous little bath from Albion Baths, the Tubby Too is only 147cm long!

-12. Go for an all white colour scheme for a fresh look
+14. Go for an all white colour scheme for a fresh look

 Is there anything more Instagrammable that an all white room with a couple of stylish house plants?
 We don't think so, and it's a really easy look to achieve, especially in a bathroom where most of the essentials are obviously white.

-13. Add an ensuite into an alcove in a loft bedroom
+16. Add an ensuite into an alcove in a loft bedroom

 If you have a loft bedroom, it can be tricky working out how to fit in an en suite.
 This is such a fab idea though, use the eaves, the sections that might otherwise go unused.
-Just plan your bathroom around the proportions, for example a bath where the ceiling in lowest to create a cosy feel and a shower at the tallest part of the room.
+Just plan your bathroom around the proportions, for example a bath where the ceiling in lowest to create a cozy feel and a shower at the tallest part of the room.
 If you want more en suite ideas, take a tour of this bungalow transformation what has been fitted into that small space is amazing.